 - The higher the speed the longer the calculated distance in metres for a given time interval.

 - Only use the time intervals permitted by local traffic regulations.

 - If the adaptive cruise control does not seem to respond with a speed increase when activated, it may be because the time window to the vehicle ahead is shorter than the set time window.

 - Only use a time window that suits the current traffic conditions.

-- The driver should be aware that short time windows limit the amount of time available to react and take action in an unexpected traffic situation.
+- The driver should be aware that short time windows limit the amount of time available to react and take action if an unexpected traffic situation arises.

 Select how ACC shall maintain the distance* to the vehicle ahead